 - Membership of MRC Strategy Board, which is chaired by the MRC Executive Chair and is responsible for the developing and refining MRC’s overarching strategy.

-- Provide scientific oversight and direction for MRC institutes, units, centres, and initiatives with activities relevant to the NMHB portfolio.
+- Provide scientific oversight and direction for MRC institutes, units, centres, and initiatives with activities relevant to the PSMB portfolio.

 Expectations of board chairs are outlined in the MRC Research Board’s Chair Role (PDF, 30KB).